hkassaei/workload-cluster-template/README.md

 # which we use in the following command:
 gpg --export-secret-keys --armor "${KEY_FP}"  | kubectl create secret generic sops-gpg --namespace=flux-system --from-file=sops.asc=/dev/stdin
 ```
+### Enable workload identity on the gke cluster
+The Crossplane Kubernetes composition that implements the creation of the gke cluster configures
+workload identity, so no manual step is needed here.

 ## Deploy a sample application with dependency to CloudSQL
 Copy the files listed in ./application/blueprint/kustomization.yaml along with the kustomization.yaml